 This comedy-drama has both depth and balance.
 More than half of the show is kept upright through utterly charming light comedy.
 The direction gives equal emphasis to Paul’s master-chef sidekick Cesare, played to absolute perfection by Leo Carillo.
 Paul and Cesare are devoted to each other to the point that they abandon a thriving restaurant in pursuit of Paul’s lost love.
 Cesare even stows away on a ship to stay with his pal.
 I haven’t yet run into a critical treatise insisting that the ideal union in History is the Paul-Cesare bromance; it’s just an ideal friendship.
 Yet the two men do have their personal spats, and the screenplay uses the love of fine food almost as a substitute for sex scenes, even to the point of delaying a lobster dinner.
 More than once, characters recognize each other by a certain menu order.
 Recalling a perfect meal takes the place of talking about the romantic night that went with it.

 Horror fans need to see Colin Clive in this movie, as his obsessed character is a slightly more credible version of the stylized madmen he played for James Whale (although we still need to see Whale’s Journey’s End — is Clive a nervous, driven character in that story as well?).
 Bruce Vail’s face looks even more drawn and angular than in his horror films — his sharp cheek bones and sunken eyes are halfway to becoming the face of The Phantom of the Opera.
-At several points Bruce wields his hands as if he wants to strangle Irene, reminding us of the way Clive’s (enormous) hands are emphasised in Karl Freund’s Mad Love.
-Bruce’s murderous / suicidal instability brings back thoughts of the insanely jealous Harry K. Thaw; the disc extras remind us that Clive killed himself just a few months after History is Made at Night was released.
+At several points Bruce wields his hands as if he wants to strangle Irene, reminding us of the way Clive’s (enormous) hands are emphasized in Karl Freund’s Mad Love.
+Bruce’s murderous / suicidal instability brings back thoughts of the insanely jealous Harry K. Thaw; the disc extras remind us that Clive died just a few months after History is Made at Night was released.

 It’s no joke, this is the delirious romantic picture that for its third act brings in a full replay of the Titanic disaster, only with an executive ordering his ocean liner Irene into iceberg jeopardy in a fit of jealous rage.
 Emotionally it works — the plight of James Cameron’s Jack Dawson and Rose Bukater pales before our concern for Irene and Paul.
 I believe that earlier Titanic-like disasters had been filmed for Hollywood movies, but this one is really impressive.
 If the sequence was indeed invented during filming the budget for History must have skyrocketed — it’s a major special effects sequence.